miyaz/gelbo/README.md

 * Available if conditions:
   * ifclientip, ifproxy1ip, ifproxy2ip, ifproxy3ip, iflasthopip, iftargetip, ifhostip, ifhost, ifaz, iftype
-  * You can specify IPv6 addresses for the IP addresses (exclude the brackets [ ] in this case).
+  * You can specify IPv4 / IPv6 addresses for the IP addresses (if use IPv6, exclude the brackets [ ]).
 * You can specify multiple, different if conditions.
 In this case, it's AND evaluation.
 * You can specify multiple, same if conditions.
 In this case, it's OR evaluation.
 * Executes the specified processing when all conditions are met.